Skip to main content

 Why the project matters

 This project helps fill a major gap in support for rural communities.
-Cancer patients typically need to make around 15 journeys during their treatment, and without help, the cost and stress of arranging transport can be overwhelming during an already difficult time.
+Cancer patients typically needed to make around 15 journeys during their treatment, and without help, the cost and stress of arranging transport can be overwhelming during an already difficult time.

 The service offers more than just a lift to hospital.
 Many patients build close relationships with their volunteer drivers, who often become trusted friends that patients can talk to about their illness.
 Patients often say that it feels comfortable sharing concerns with their drivers that are hard to discuss with family members.